Submersed: Break-up

+Reunion

 On March 4, 2019, SubmerseD had a partial reunion as Donald Carpenter, Eric Friedman, and Kelan Luker played a one-off acoustic set of SubmerseD songs for "Lukerpalooza," a benefit/remembrance concert for Seth Luker, SubmerseD's longtime manager (and Kelan's brother).
 The show took place at the Twisted J Live in Stephenville, Texas, and also featured sets by Drowning Pool, Tremonti, and others.
 They played a 6 song acoustic set, including To Peace, Dripping, Flicker, You Run, Unconcerned, and Hollow.

+On late 2023-early 2024 the band begun to work on new music, sharing news and media related via official social media.
+On September 11, 2024 the band released the EP Grand Illusion Army, their first new material in 17 years since their last record.